Troubleshooting inaccurate geolocation session count

 If-So offers two options to help identify and block bots — we recommend using both.

-When the “Block Bots” mode is enabled, bots will be able to access your site as usual, but they will be blocked from accessing the geolocation service.
-Instead, they will be served with the default content version (or “fallback” in case you are using the Geolocation DKI shortcodes).
+Bots will still be able to access your site normally, but instead of using the geolocation service, they will be served the default content version (or the fallback content if you are using the Geolocation DKI shortcodes).

 To enable the “Block Bots” mode, follow these steps: